chendoy/chat-project-ISE182/README.md

-# ISE182_project
-ISE BGU project-Group 8
+# ISE 182 bgu project - group 8

 "todo" comments in the code means uncompleted feature we need to implement.